Department of Economics, Ecole Polytechnique

 Certifiable Pre-Play Communication: Full Disclosure

-This paper asks when pre-play communication with certifiable messages leads to full disclosure.
-More precisely, we consider Bayesian games augmented by a pre-play communication phase in which communication happens through simultaneous public announcements.
-We characterize the augmented games in which there exists a full disclosure sequential equilibrium with extremal beliefs (any unilateral deviation from full disclosure is attributed to a single type of the deviator).
-This characterization enables us to provide different sets of sufficient conditions for the existence of a full disclosure equilibrium that encompass and extend all known results in the literature, and are easily applicable.
-We use these conditions to obtain new insights on senders-receiver games, games with strategic complementarities, and voting with deliberation.
+This article asks when communication with certifiable information leads to complete information revelation.
+We consider Bayesian games augmented by a pre-play communication phase in which announcements are made publicly.
+We first characterize the augmented games in which there exists a fully revealing sequential equilibrium with extremal beliefs (i.e., any deviation is attributed to a single type of the deviator).
+Next, we define a class of games for which existence of a fully revealing equilibrium is equivalent to a richness property of the evidence structure.
+This characterization enables us to provide different sets of sufficient conditions for full information disclosure that encompass and extend all known results in the literature, and are easily applicable.
+We use these conditions to obtain new insights in persuasion games with multidimensional types, games with strategic complementarities, and voting with deliberation.

-(with Jeanne Hagenbach and Frederic Koessler), revise and resubmit at Econometrica -- New Version.
+(with Jeanne Hagenbach and Frederic Koessler), revise and resubmit at Econometrica.

 Complicating to Persuade?